-- 1. Reducing costs for Montgomery County by requiring construction by the private sector. - 2.
-Encouraging the construction of bicycle facilities when adjoining properties that have frontage along the same master-plan bikeway redevelop. - 3.
+- 1. Reducing costs for Montgomery County by requiring construction by the private sector. - Encouraging the construction of bicycle facilities when adjoining properties that have frontage along the same master-plan bikeway redevelop. - 3.
 Reducing future impacts to the community resulting from separate construction projects. - 4.
 Avoiding the difficulty of constructing a bikeway in the public right-of-way, where a property owner perceives the space to be privately owned.

-For smaller development projects, constructing incremental bicycling improvements at the time of development is desirable as long as it does not result in unsafe conditions.
+For smaller development projects, constructing incremental bicycling improvements at the time of development is desirable as long as it does not result in unsafe conditions or severe environmental impacts.
 In cases where the Planning Department and MCDOT staff determine that the project is unsafe, the developer must pay a pro rata share of the proposed bikeway or protected intersections construction costs to an appropriate capital improvements project.
-To determine the amount of the contribution, the developer must prepare a concept plan (30 percent engineering design / horizontal alignment) for the proposed bikeway or protected intersection for approval by MCDOT on county roads and MDOT / SHA on state roads.
-The applicant's financial contribution to the future construction of the bikeway or protected intersections can be credited toward the applicable development impact taxes, pursuant to the Montgomery County Code.
+To determine the amount of the contribution, the developer must prepare a concept plan (30 percent engineering design / horizontal alignment) for the proposed bikeway or protected intersection for approval by MCDOT on county roads and MDOT / SHA on state roads.9

 In addition, where staff determines that construction of a bikeway or protected intersection at the time of development is not desirable, the developer must facilitate future implementation of the bikeway or protected intersection by dedicating land or establishing other necessary easements to accommodate the future bikeway or protected intersection and ensuring that utilities, stormwater management facilities, streetscape improvements, landscaping and other features do not conflict with the future implementation of the permanent bikeway.
-For on-road striped bikeways, the developer must also pave shoulders that will be delineated with pavement markings.
+For on-road striped bikeways, the developer must also construct shoulders that will be delineated with pavement markings.
 If the minimum right-of-way recommended in a master plan is insufficient to accommodate the bicycle improvement, additional dedication or easements will be required to implement the bicycle improvement.
 The small area infrastructure plans, described above, will help facilitate this process and limit conflicts between proposed bicycle facilities and new development.